BraedenWorcester/Mechman-vs-Slimes/README.md

 # Mechman vs Slimes

- This is a wave-based top down survival 2D shooter, where the player controls a robot (Mechman!) on treads with a variety of weaponry to use against slime enemies.
+ This is a wave-based top down survival 2D shooter, where the player controls a robot (Mechman!) on treads with a variety of weaponry to use against ever increasing hordes of slime enemies.

  # Brief Project History